Turbo Takeaways

 The amount you borrow is the number one factor in determining your monthly payment.
 It is the one variable that will impact your monthly payment the most.
 The larger your loan amount, the higher your monthly payments will be.
 If you want to keep your installments affordable, borrow a smaller amount.

-This means you should do your research on the vehicle you want to buy and the price you should pay on it to not only get the best deal possible on the vehicle you want but also to make sure you don’t over-borrow on a loan that you cannot reasonably afford.
+This means you should research the vehicle you want to buy and determine a fair price for it.
+This will help you get the best deal while ensuring you don’t over-borrow on a loan you can’t reasonably afford.

 Number of Payments